Guilt-less Desserts & Treats for your Family

 I’ve tried (miserably) to give written instructions to make the Christmas Tree Cake shape.
 What I should have done is take an extra photo or two, but alas the cake is well and truly gone now.
 I took it to a family Christmas party yesterday and came home with an empty plate.
 In simple terms; you need to make a triangle with two rounded edges and a trunk coming out of the third, straight, edge.
 The left over cake is yours to devour as you see fit!!

 From the Mummy Made.It family, I wish you all a very Merry Christmas.
 I hope it’s filled with lots of food and tasty desserts.
 If you need more festive food inspiration be sure to check out my Christmas E-Book.
+It’s choc full of over 70 recipes for your festive celebrations, including puddins, treats, cakes and lots of gingerbread and it’s available instantly for just $12.99.

 - 2/3 Cup Coconut Flour